Thusaniv/IoTDoorlock/README.md

    After powering up, the LCD will prompt you to enter the password.

 4. **Authenticate**
    - Enter the correct password to unlock the door.
+   - Once the door is unlocked, press `#` on the keypad to re-lock it manually.
    - Incorrect passwords trigger the buzzer and display warnings.

 5. **Lockout Logic**